kevroi/Itera/README.md

 ## Legendre Polynomials
 The first 5 solutions to [Legendre's differential equation](https://en.wikipedia.org/wiki/Legendre_polynomials#Definition_via_differential_equation).

-\[
+$$
     (1-x^2) \frac{\mathrm{d}^2 y}{\mathrm{d}x^2} - 2x\frac{\mathrm{d} y}{\mathrm{d}x} + n(n+1)y = 0 \\ \\
     n =0, 1,2, 3, ...
-\]
+$$

-The first plot renders the polynomial expansion of these solutions as a function of x, while the second plot renders them as functions of the trigonometric (sin(x), cos(x) & tan(x)) and hyperbolic (sinh(x), cosh(x) & tanh(x)) functions.
+The first plot renders the polynomial expansion of these solutions as a function of x, while the second plot renders them as functions of the trigonometric ($\sin x$, $\cos x$ & $\tan x$)) and hyperbolic ($\sinh x$, $\cosh x$ & $\tanh x$) functions.
 The code is in `LegendrePoly.py`

 ![Legendre polynomials](./images/LegPoly.png)

 ## Random Walk with partially reflecting boundaries
 Our agent, 🤑, is on a street.
 It lives in a world where time is discrete.
-Each second it has a probability p of moving right, and 1-p of moving left.
-If it reaches an end of a street, it will stay there until it is fortunate enough to take a step away from the boundary.<sup>3</sup>
+Each second it has a probability $p$ of moving right, and $1-p$ of moving left.
+If it reaches an end of a street, it will stay there until it is fortunate enough to take a step away from the boundary.
+<sup>3</sup>

 ![Random Walk Terminal Output](./images/RandomWalk_terminal.jpg)

 ## The Collatz Conjecture
-Start with any positive integer, \(n\).
+Start with any positive integer, $n$.
 If the number is even, half it.
 If the number is odd, triple it and add one.
-The Collatz conjecture conjecture says the sequence will reach 1 for all \(n\).
+The Collatz conjecture conjecture says the sequence will reach 1 for all $n$.
 Why this happens is still an open problem in mathematics.

 The Collatz conjecture has been modelled in assembly language (Little Man Computer) - for a bit of a challenge - in `Collatz\Collatz.asm`.